 In exceptional circumstances, it may be appropriate/necessary for you to make the complaint on the client’s behalf.

-Depending on the nature of the complaint and the parties involved, the Ethics Review Committee (ERC) may have limited ability to investigate the complaint without the consent of the person who received the services to make a complaint on their behalf.
+Depending on the nature of the complaint and the parties involved, the Ethics Officer and Ethics Review Committees (ERCs) may have limited ability to investigate the complaint without the consent of the person who received the services to make a complaint on their behalf.